 Young Thais call for government to resign in night protest

-BANGKOK: Holding up messages on their tablets and waving their cellphone torches, hundreds of young protesters rallied on Thursday (Jul 23) to demand the Thai the government resign and dissolve parliament, defying a coronavirus ban on gatherings.
+BANGKOK: Holding up messages on their tablets and waving their cellphone torches, hundreds of young protesters rallied on Thursday (Jul 23) to demand the Thai government resigns and dissolves parliament, defying a COVID-19 ban on gatherings.

 "We are here to call for a new constitution.
 Because the current constitution doesn't support our rights and freedom.
 It was inherited from the military coup in 2014," student protester Thanachai Aurlucha, 25, said.